gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 plt.show()
 ```

-Understanding the links between parameters and forecast uncertainties can be usefull - in particular to gain insight into the system dynamics.
+Understanding the links between parameters and forecast uncertainties can be useful - in particular to gain insight into the system dynamics.
 But we are still missing a step to understand what _observation_ data affects the forecast.
-It is often more straightforward to quantify how observation information imapcts forecast uncertianty so that we can explore the worth of observation data directly.
+It is often more straightforward to quantify how observation information impacts forecast uncertainty so that we can explore the worth of observation data directly.

 # Data worth analysis